 LOCAL NAME: User-defined name of the server (editable field)

-IMAGE DATE: The date when the latest image was created
+IMAGE DATE: The date when the last image was created (blank if an image has not yet been created)

 To start a server, go to the ACTIONS menu and click Start.